Cap Rate vs. Cash on Cash Return in Commercial Real Estate

 Although both real estate metrics deal with a property’s income, there are three important differences between the cap rate and the CoC return:

-• Sales Price: The cap rate formula uses a property’s sales price/market value in the denominator while the CoC return formula uses the total cash invested.
+Sales Price: The cap rate formula uses a property’s sales price/market value in the denominator while the CoC return formula uses the total cash invested.
 If the property is purchased with cash, these numbers may be the same.
 Otherwise, the total cash invested typically represents the down payment on a property, net of debt.

-• Timing: The cap rate is typically calculated based on a property’s year 1, stabilized, net operating income.
+Timing: The cap rate is typically calculated based on a property’s year 1, stabilized, net operating income.
 The CoC return is an annual figure.

 Given these differences, there are specific times in the transaction lifecycle for which these respective metrics are most useful.

-When to Use These Metrics
+When to Use Each

-When to Use The Cap Rate
+When to Use Cap Rate

-When to Use the Cash on Cash Return
+When to Use Cash on Cash Return

 When to Use Both Metrics

 In reality, the best real estate investors use both of these metrics in every deal.
 In fact, they are typically used in conjunction with an entire suite of return metrics that include things like the internal rate of return (IRR), equity multiple, gross rent multiplier, operating expense ratio, and the debt yield.
+Additional tools such as the Debt Service Coverage Ratio (DSCR) can also serve as important measures of financial health and loan viability.

 Each of these metrics, cap rate and cash on cash return included, have a slightly different purpose and provide slightly different information about the potential investment returns.
 So, by calculating and reviewing all of them, investors have a fuller picture of the risk and return in a particular deal.